cod182/MP1/README.md

 28. Click back arrow in browser to return to animation.html
 29. Click About to be taken to index.html then auto scroll to about section
 30. Click Projects (Auto scroll to Projects section)
-31. Hover over (desktop) press on (mobiel) Editing and click on View Portfolio Button
+31. Hover over (desktop) press on (mobile) Editing and click on View Portfolio Button
 32. Be taken to editing.html
 33. Hover (desktop) over each project thumbnail to ensure they shake
 34. Click on a random project thumbnail to open modal